srozemuller/rozemuller_blog/content/blog/2021-11-22-install-winget-applications-using-microsoft-endpoint-manager/index.md

   azurePowerShellVersion: 'LatestVersion'
 ```

-Thank you for reading this blog about installing Winget applications with Microsoft Endpoint Manager.
+Thank you for reading this blog about installing Winget applications with Microsoft Intune.

 {{< bye >}}